quic/qidk/Solutions/VisionSolution1-ObjectDetection-YoloNas/README.md

 ## Object Detection with YoloNAS
-The project is designed to utilize the [Qualcomm® Neural Processing SDK for AI ](https://developer.qualcomm.com/sites/default/files/docs/snpe/index.html), a deep learning software from Snapdragon platforms for Object Detection in Android.
+The project is designed to utilize the Qualcomm® Neural Processing SDK for AI, a deep learning software from Snapdragon platforms for Object Detection in Android.
 The Android application can be designed to use any built-in/connected camera to capture the objects and use Machine Learning model to get the prediction/inference and location of the respective objects.

 # Pre-requisites

-* Before starting the Android application, please follow the instructions for setting up Qualcomm Neural Processing SDK using the link provided. https://developer.qualcomm.com/sites/default/files/docs/snpe/setup.html
+* Before starting the Android application, please follow the instructions for setting up Qualcomm Neural Processing SDK using the link provided. https://docs.qualcomm.com/bundle/publicresource/topics/80-63442-2/setup.html?product=1601111740010412
 * Android device 6.0 and above which uses below mentioned Snapdragon processors/Snapdragon HDK with display can be used to test the application
-* Download CocoDataset 2014 and give its path to Generate_DLC.ipynb.
+* Download CocoDataset 2017 and give its path to Generate_DLC.ipynb.
 Change variable "dataset_path" in Quantization Section in notebook.

 ## List of Supported Devices

 - Snapdragon® SM8550

 The above targets supports the application with CPU, GPU and DSP.
-For more information on the supported devices, please follow this link https://developer.qualcomm.com/docs/snpe/overview.html
+For more information on the supported devices, please follow this link

 # Source Overview